elgw/deconwolf/README.md

  - [ ] Re-use plans to save some (micro) time.
  - [ ] Use logger
  - [ ] Documentation, examples and test data.
+ - [ ] Eliminate one or two arrays in the main loop to save memory.
+ - [ ] block mode for low memory systems
  - [x] Make use of symmetries to save memory?
  - [x] Save FFTW wisdom.
  - [x] Identical results to matlab code.